Hayden-Butler/MATLAB-radio-occultation-FYP/README.md

 csv

 To download a day, first go to the Download_pipeline.m script, enter your parameters and run it. ground will only work if you enter your GNSS API key into the download_ionex.m file.

+To download IRI data, use the Madrigal model api.py script.

+Most of the scripts plot what is in the name.
+The most important variable to know is COSMIC_data is the satellite data used.